desk or bureau is a piece of furniture with a flat table-style work surface used in a school, office, home or the like for academic,

 More paper and correspondence drove the need for more complex desks and more specialized desks,

-such as the rolltop desk, which was a mass-produced, slatted variant of the classical cylinder desk.
+rolltop desk, which was a mass-produced, slatted variant of the classical cylinder desk.

 It provided a relatively fast and cheap way to lock up the ever increasing flow of paperwork without having to file everything by the end of the day.

 Paper documents became voluminous enough to be stored separately in filing cabinets.